pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
     > - `cluster_name` must be unique for each cluster.
-    > - The total number of nodes actually created for each component = the number of nodes in the configuration file * the number of Availability Zones in the Region.
-The number of Regional clusters is 3 by default.
+    > - The total number of nodes actually to create for each component = the number of nodes in the configuration file * the number of Availability Zones in the Region.
+The number of Regional clusters is `3` by default.

 2. After you finish modification, execute `terraform init` and `terraform apply` to create the cluster.